Abundant fisheries

 The best management ideas come from those who know the fisheries the best.

-Producers and processors from both industrial and small-scale fisheries should have a seat at the table during discussions about management approaches and regulations for the fisheries they are a part of.
+While governments have the formal responsibility for regulating fisheries, lasting solutions require active support and participation from every stakeholder in the production chain.
+Fishers, producers, processors, and distributors — across both industrial and small-scale sectors — should have a seat at the table during discussions about management approaches and regulations for the fisheries they are a part of.
+In some cases, capacity building and organization will be required to enable these groups to fully participate.

 The three pillars of fishery management